cucumber/docs/content/community/contributing.md

 It's impossible to give a meaningful answer to "Cucumber doesn't work - what's wrong?" -style questions.
 You have to tell us [more](#help-us-help-you).

+We use GitHub issues to track bugs and feature requests exclusively.
+Please use the [support forums](/community/get-in-touch) for questions and discussions.

 # You have found a bug

 Before you file an [Issue on Github](https://github.com/cucumber/cucumber/issues/), make sure you have tried the latest version.